Irenic Capital Management, L.P.: Irenic Capital Announces Intent to Vote AGAINST Capricorn's Proposed NewMed Merger and FOR All of Palliser's Proposals at Upcoming General Meetings

 Adam Katz, Co-Founder and Chief Investment Officer of Irenic, commented:

-Today, we encourage Capricorn's reconstituted Board to act in the fiduciary duty of its owners by focusing on an immediate return of excess capital and near-term contingent consideration receipts to shareholders, an immediate reduction in the firm's excessive overhead and speculative exploration spending, as well as the maximization of value from the Company's Egypt assets (including its working capital balance).
+Today, we encourage Capricorn's reconstituted Board to immediately return the Company's excess capital and near-term contingent consideration receipts to shareholders, reduce the firm's excessive overhead and end speculative exploration spending, and quickly maximize the value of the Company's Egypt assets (including its working capital balance).
 Irenic firmly believes such steps are the best path forward for Capricorn shareholders."

 About Irenic